SalamiArmy/TelegramSteamBotForGoogleAppEngine/README.md

 #Telegram Steam Bot for Google App Engine
+This is a message bot for Telegram which is supposed to be hosted on Google App Engine for free.

+##Setup Google Apps Project
 Go to https://console.developers.google.com and create a Google App Engine project.
 Then take that project id (it might be two random words and a number eg. gorilla-something-374635 but I think they changed that) and your Telegram Bot ID which the Bot Father gave you and do the following:

 1. Copy app.yaml.template and rename the copy to to app.yaml.